 Once over the railway the road climbs quite steeply up the side of Ridge Hill.
 Through gaps in the hedge on the right Glastonbury Tor can be seen to the north-west, and the Mendip ridge to the north-east.
 Shortly after a sharp left turn the top of the hill is reached.
 After about 150 m gently downhill the road swings right.
 Take the steps up the bank (signed Cole 1½ miles) on the left.

-Go over the stile, along the short right-hand field-edge and through a gate.
+Go along the short right-hand field-edge and through a gate.
 Turn left.
 From here the path meanders across the side of the hill just below the fence.
 This section of the walk is one of the finest in the area.
 The hamlet of Hadspen is visible below, and once a corner is rounded there is a glorious rural view up the valley to the east, with St Marys Church in Bruton visible in the distance and the Stourhead ridge beyond.
 In the last week of April and first week of May the Hadspen orchards below are a sea of pale pink apple blossom.

 The path gradually gets less distinct, but the route is obvious, with the fence close by to the left.
 It drops gently downwards to a gate through into the orchards.